bloom-works/handbook/sections/employment-terms-policies.md

 As a temporary employee, you operate much like a salaried employee.
 Outside of your project work, we want you to invest non-billable time to engage with and help grow Bloom and your practice area (for example, attend quarterly all-hands meetings).
 We’ll also provide more direct management than we do for contractors.

 Note that Bloom employees do not qualify for overtime compensation.
-See our **INTERNAL LINK TK** [time tracking](#time-tracking-23) section for more information.
+See our [time tracking](/time-tracking/) section for more information.

 ## Background checks